 A rideshare driver who isn’t using a rideshare app, doesn’t have passengers in the car, or has recently dropped passengers off has to rely on their own insurance to protect them from the consequences of an accident.
 Drivers who don’t meet a rideshare service’s support requirements are often responsible for representing themselves in relevant civil trials.

-Addressing Corporate Settlement Offers
+Addressing Corporate Settlement Offers in Kokomo, IN

 If the circumstances of your accident allow you to hold a corporation liable for your losses, that corporation may reach out to you.
 Many corporations prefer to try and settle commercial vehicle accident cases out of court to avoid the public attention that might come with a civil case.
 As such, corporations may offer you an accident settlement before you can investigate your losses.